BugShooting/BugShooting.Docs/api.md

 It is also simpel to debug your Plugin code using Visual Studio.

 1. Install Bug Shooting on your developer machine.
+2. Create a sub directory **Outputs** inside the Bug Shooting data directory.
+> Example: %ProgramData%\Bug Shooting 2\\**Outputs**
-2. Create a sub directory inside the Bug Shooting **Outputs** directory using name of your choise.
+3. Create a sub directory inside the Bug Shooting **Outputs** directory using name of your choise.
 > Example: %ProgramData%\Bug Shooting 2\Outputs\\**MyOutput**
-3. Set the output derectory of your Plugin project to the previously created directory.
+4. Set the output derectory of your Plugin project to the previously created directory.
-4. Select "**Start external program**" as start action for your Plugin project and set the value to Bug Shooting executable.
+5. Select "**Start external program**" as start action for your Plugin project and set the value to Bug Shooting executable.
 > Located here: %ProgramFiles%\Bug Shooting 2\\**BugShooting2.exe**
-5. Make sure the setting **Copy Local** of **BS.Plugin.V3** reference is set to **False**.
+6. Make sure the setting **Copy Local** of **BS.Plugin.V3** reference is set to **False**.
-6. Start debugging your Plugin project.
+7. Start debugging your Plugin project.

 ## <a name="deploynuget"></a>Deploy a NuGet Package